asonix/digest-headers/README.md

    for a simple wrapper around a `Vec<u8>`.
 See the example for the full implementation.

 ### Notes
- - The Hyper Client example is configured to send POST request to the Rocket Server example.
+ - The Rocket and Hyper servers run on the same port, so you can't run them simultaneously
- - When running the examples, remember to pass the `--all-features` flag to `cargo run`
+ - The Hyper Client example is configured to send POST requests to the Rocket and Hyper Server examples.

 ## Contributing
 Please be aware that all code contributed to this project will be licensed under the GPL version 3.